Barney Platts-Mills: Biography

 In 1983, Platts-Mills wrote the screenplay for Ebb Tide by Robert Louis Stevenson, to be filmed for Film Four in Sri Lanka starring Harry Dean Stanton and Christopher Lee.
 The project abandoned when war broke out in that country.
 Between 1984 and 1988, he was resident in Sussex with his two young children, Roland and Ruby.

 In 1989, Platts-Mills wrote and directed Blasphemy for Channel Four's Dispatches.

 In 1990, he worked in The Special Unit at HMP Barlinnie, Glasgow, on various projects, including a musical to be staged by prisoners in the jail and the first-ever performance by a circus (Archaos) in a British jail.
 He edited John Steele's The Bird That Never Flew, an autobiography of a prison trouble-maker published by Sinclair-Stevenson in 1992.

 Platts-Mills was advisor to the development of Wornington Green Residents' Association Video Project for disadvantaged youth in 1993, and in 1994 he set up and supervised the first year of the North Kensington Video Drama Project (NKVDP), including work for the Metropolitan Police Scam scheme and the Youth Enterprise Scheme.

 In 1995, together with students from the NKVDP he established Massive Videos at North Kensington Community Centre and worked on the development of Courttia Newland's The Scholar.
 Between 1996 and 1999, Massive Videos made many short films by and about disadvantaged young people and founded the Film and Video Festival.
 In Liverpool they established the Workhaus project in a five-storey building in the city centre and the North X Northwest Film Festival.

 In 1999, Platts-Mills met Tunde Olayinka and acted as adviser to The Alpha Male, Olayinka's first film.

 Platts-Mills went to Morocco in 2000 and lived for a year on a farm near Larache, writing the screenplay for Lovesways.

 He built a house in Mejlaou near Assilah in 2004 and wrote the screenplay for Zohra: A Moroccan Fairytale.

 Bronco Bullfrog and Private Road were re-released in 2010 by the BFI and the National Film Theater.
 Platts-Mills' films were screened in retrospectives at the Edinburgh Film Festival, Gijion Film Festival, BAFICI, Copenhagen Film Festival and the opening night Premiere at the East End Film Festival.

 Platts-Mills joined the film production company Miraj Films in 2010 as a producer and completed the production of Zohra: A Moroccan Fairytale, his love poem to Morocco and his comeback after 30 years, which had its world premiere at the 40th International Rotterdam Film Festival.

+Platts-Mills is credited with founding the independent production company, Peabody Productions.

 He died on 5 October 2021, at the age of 76.